tudelft3d/AdTree/README.md

 ![](AdTree.jpg)
 <p align="center">3D Trees reconstructed from point clouds</p>

-## Textured rendering (both leaves and branches) coming soon ...
+### Textured rendering (both leaves and branches) coming soon ...

-### Build AdTree
+### Build and Run AdTree
-You can also build AdTree from the source code.
-Use CMake to generate project files for your favorite IDEs.
+You can build AdTree from the source code (tested on Windows, macOS, and Linux).

----

-### Run AdTree
 This demo version provides a user interface with menus.
-Just clicking on the menus will do the magic :-)
+Just clicking on the menus will do all the magic :-)

 ---